github/docs/content/osmand/map/online-raster-maps.md

 At this screen you can select the needed area, choose zoom levels.
 When you set all parameters you can see a number of tiles and download size.
 Next, click to {% data variables.ios-values.shared_string_continue %} → screen of downloading progress.

 <img src="/assets/images/plugins/online-maps/om-9.png" />

+### Change raster map parameters
+Raster maps can be used as is if tiles are already packaged inside the maps.
+In case raster maps are provided online, there is always a base url to be configured.
+There are some other basic parameters that can be modified for raster maps - [see here](#add-new-online-raster-map-source).
+More sophisticated parameters are encoded in the internals of [SQ Lite format](/development/osmand-file-formats/osmand-sqlite).

+You can change some raster map parameters inside OsmAnd itself.
+{% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.download_tab_local %} → {% data variables.android-values.local_indexes_cat_tile %} → choose online maps →  &#xe802; → {% data variables.android-values.shared_string_edit %}

+{% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %} → {% data variables.ios-values.res_installed %} → {% data variables.ios-values.online_raster_maps %} → i → {% data variables.ios-values.shared_string_edit %}